memgraph/docs/docs/tutorials/migrate-relational-database.md

 Check that you've selected the database you want to export data from as your default one.
 If the database is selected the name is bolded.
-If it is not, double-clicking on it.
+If it is not, double-click on it.

-To export the **customerpurchase** table write the following query.
+To export the **customerpurchase** table, execute the query below.
 Notice how we changed the backslashes into slashes to avoid getting an error.
-You can also write double backslashes.
+You can also write double backslashes:

 ```sql
 SELECT 'id', 'idcustomer', 'idpurchase'